oblac/jodd-site/content/madvoc/12+rest.md

 `/favico.ico` or all images, and this action will be invoked only for cities.

-## Wildcard matching
+### Wildcard matching

 Alternatively, paths may be matched using wildcards.
-It's simple and fast.

 ### Custom matching